organix/uFork/ufork-wasm/awp.md

 It returns a requestor that takes a `listen_callback`:

-    listen_callback(stop, reason)
+    listen_callback(result, reason)
-        If successful, the 'stop' parameter is a function that stops listening.
+        If successful, the 'result' parameter is an object like {stop, info}.
-        Otherwise 'stop' is undefined and 'reason' provides an explanation.
+        Otherwise 'result' is undefined and 'reason' provides an explanation.

+        The "stop" property is a function that stops listening.
+        The "info" property provides additional information, such as the resolved address.

 The requestor may return a `cancel` function that cancels the listen attempt.